 Mattress Reviews

-General methodology aside, let’s get into some of the details of how we review mattresses.
-Below, I’m going to walk you through my favorite tests and explain why I use them and how I interpret the results they yield.
+Now let’s get into some of the details of how we review mattresses.
+Below, I’m going to walk you through our tests, explaining why we use them and how we interpret the results they yield.

 Firmness

-Firmness is an important component of a bed’s feel, as it’ll tell you how much support and pressure relief you’ll likely get on a mattress.
+Firmness is an important component of a bed’s feel, as it will tell you how much support and pressure relief you’ll likely get on a mattress.
 We like to rate mattresses on a scale from 1 to 10 for firmness, using 6.5 as the standard for medium firm.
-I like to rate the bed myself, ask my coworkers to rate the bed, then average our scores for my final firmness rating.
-During every review, I have multiple testers try out the mattress to help solidify a firmness score, but to also show how different bodies can have different experiences with the same bed.
-Different weights, sleeping positions, and personal preferences will all bring different results.
+Anything below that number is considered soft, while anything above it is considered firm.
+For each bed, the lead tester personally rates the firmness, asks their coworkers to rate the bed, then averages the scores for a final firmness rating.

-For this reason, I don’t like to stop with just a number.
-If my testers and I agree a mattress is soft, I’m going to explain what’s going on in the bed’s layers to make it that way.
-If we agree it has a ton of firm support, I’m going to pinpoint where that’s coming from.
-With every firmness scoring, I’m going to go over who might benefit from it most.
+And we don’t stop with just a number.
+If our testers agree that a mattress is soft, then our review is going to explain what’s going on in the bed’s layers to make it that way.
+If we agree it has a ton of firm support, we’re going to pinpoint where that’s coming from.
+And with every firmness scoring, we’re going to go over who might benefit from it most.

 Pressure Relief

 Once we’ve got firmness sorted, it’s time to dive into pressure relief.
 This section is particularly beneficial for those sleepers who need to alleviate tension, either at the shoulders and hips for side sleepers, at the lumbar region for back sleepers, or at the hips for stomach sleepers.
-When I review a bed, I want to know exactly where pressure is likely to form, so I can tailor my recommendations to those who might benefit (or really not benefit) from its specific amount of relief.
+When we review a bed, we want to know exactly where pressure is likely to form, so we can tailor my recommendations to those who might benefit (or really not benefit) from its specific amount of relief.

-To show where these tension spots might pop up, I use a pressure map.
-This device uses heat mapping technology to show where pressure’s building across my body (or my coworker’s) in various positions.
-When you see this graphic in my videos or write-ups, you can easily tell where the high pressure spots are (lit up in orange and red) compared to where the low, or no, pressure spots are (lit up in green and blue).
-While I’ll always describe the pressure I experience on a mattress, this graphic is super helpful to show where it’s forming.
+To show where these tension spots might pop up, we use a pressure map.
+This test involves a specialized mat that uses heat-mapping technology to show where pressure’s building across a tester’s body in various positions.
+When you see this graphic — or “map” — in our videos or written reviews, you can easily tell where the high pressure spots are (lit up in orange and red) compared to where the low, or no, pressure spots are (lit up in green and blue).
+While we’ll always describe the pressure we experience on a mattress, this graphic is super-helpful to show where it’s forming.

 Motion Transfer